The Connor Davidson + Brief Resilience Scales

 The Connor-Davidson Resilience Scale is a test that measures resilience or how well one is equipped to bounce back after stressful events, tragedy, or trauma.

 Resilience gives us the ability to thrive in the face of adversity.
-Those who are resilient are better able to move through the traumas of life.
+Those who are resilient can better move through the traumas of life.

-The Connor Davidson Resilience Scale measures several components of resilience:
+The Connor Davidson Resilience Scale measures several parts of resilience:

 What Versions are There?
 (10 + 25 Item)